Gossip

-Gossip is idle talk or rumor, especially unconfirmed information about the personal or private affairs of others; the act is also known as dishing or tattling.
+Gossip consists of rumors or other information about the personal or private affairs of others.
+Gossiping is the sharing of gossip.
+Gossip often circulates within social groups and may serve social functions such as bonding, norm enforcement, or the sharing of reputational information.
+However, gossiping has often been viewed negatively by societies throughout history.

 Etymology

 The word is from Old English godsibb, from god and sibb, the term for the godparents of one's child or the parents of one's godchild, generally very close friends.
 In the 16th century, the word assumed the meaning of a person, mostly a woman, one who delights in idle talk, a newsmonger, a tattler.
 In the early 19th century, the term was extended from the talker to the conversation of such persons.
-The verb to gossip, meaning "to be a gossip", first appears in Shakespeare.
+The verb to gossip, meaning "to be a gossip", first appears in the writings of Shakespeare.

 The term originates from the bedroom at the time of childbirth.
 Giving birth used to be a social event exclusively attended by women.
 The pregnant woman's female relatives and neighbors would congregate and idly converse.
 In the Middle Ages, "a gossip" referred to a community of tight-knit friendships between women.
 Over time, gossip came to mean talk of others.

 Functions

-This Soviet war poster conveys the message: "Don't chatter!
+This Soviet poster in war conveys the message: "Don't chatter!
 Gossiping borders on treason" (1941).